Code-Differently-Curriculum/U5S1-ForLoops/ReadMe.md

 In the package `partB.ex02` complete the `FixThisLoop` per the following:

-    Modify the existing loop so that it prints "Hello" five times
+   Create a loop so that it prints "Hello" five times

 Your program is working correctly, if when run, the following is the output:
 ```